-- Shingrix shingles vaccine is covered for members age 50 and above. - Gardasil is covered for males and females age 9 to 45. - Hepatitis A is covered for children 12 months through the age of 18.
+- Shingrix shingles vaccine is covered for members age 50 and above. - Gardasil is covered for males and females age 9 to 45. - Hepatitis A is covered for children 12 months through the day before the child turns age eight.
 Hepatitis A can be covered outside of this age group only when medical necessity criteria is met and the immunization is preauthorized. - Measles titers are a covered benefit, but is excluded for travel purposes.
 Caregivers themselves should have them done through Occupational Health; dependents should go through their primary care physician.